socketry/async-container/guides/getting-started/readme.md

 ## Signal Handling

+`SIGINT` is the reload signal.
+You may send this to a program to request that it reload its configuration.
+The default behavior is to gracefully reload the container.

 `SIGINT` is the interrupt signal.
 The terminal sends it to the foreground process when the user presses **ctrl-c**.
 The default behavior is to terminate the process, but it can be caught or ignored.
 The intention is to provide a mechanism for an orderly, graceful shutdown.

 `SIGQUIT` is the dump core signal.
 The terminal sends it to the foreground process when the user presses **ctrl-\\**.
 The default behavior is to terminate the process and dump core, but it can be caught or ignored.
 The intention is to provide a mechanism for the user to abort the process.
 You can look at `SIGINT` as "user-initiated happy termination" and `SIGQUIT` as "user-initiated unhappy termination."